The capital gains tax rate may not seem like much to worry about with both the Dow Jones industrial average and the S&P 500 down over the past year.

 - Long-term capital gains tax is a tax applied to assets held for more than a year.
-The long-term capital gains tax rates are zero, 15 percent and 20 percent as mentioned earlier, and they’re typically much lower than the ordinary income tax rate.
+The long-term capital gains tax rates are 0%, 15% and 20%, and they’re typically much lower than the ordinary income tax rate.

 - Property sale tax: Home sales are a very specific form of capital gains, and are governed by their own set of rules.

 What will the capital gains tax rate be in 2019?

 The current capital gains tax rates under the new 2018 tax law are zero, 15 percent and 20 percent, depending on your income.
 The 2018 capital gains tax rate is holding steady through 2019, but the income required for each rate has changed.

 For example, a single person won’t pay any capital gains tax if their total taxable income is $39,375 or below.
 However, they’ll pay 15 percent on those capital gains if their income is $39,376 to $434,550.
 Above that level, the rate jumps to 20 percent.
 Meanwhile, if those capital gains come from investments that don’t require any work from the taxpayer – real estate rentals, royalties, partnerships – they may be subject to the net investment income tax (NIIT) of 3.8 percent if income is above certain amounts.

 Meanwhile, for short-term capital gains on assets you buy and sell within a year, the current tax brackets for income taxes apply.
 The 2019 tax brackets are still 10 percent, 12 percent, 22 percent, 24 percent, 32 percent, 35 percent, and 37 percent.